 Many couples forget to factor in the cost of actually mailing their wedding invitations.
 Postage per envelope is determined by its weight, so the heavier your invitation suite, the more you’ll have to spend on stamps.
 The current postage rate for a first-class letter weighing one ounce or under is $.55, meaning you’ll need to budget at least $55 for 100 envelopes.
 If your invitations are an unusual size (larger than 5x7 or square, for example) or heavier than one ounce, expect to pay more.

-While many companies will include envelopes with your invitation order, if you are DIYing your invites or gathering components from different sources, you might have to factor in the cost of buying envelopes.
+While many companies will include envelopes with your wedding invitation order, if you are DIYing your invites or gathering components from different sources, you might have to factor in the cost of buying envelopes.
 You’ll need envelopes large enough to hold your invitation plus any other inserts, including the response card and its (stamped) envelope.
 Envelopes can also be a site for extra decoration—envelope liners, a collection of beautiful stamps, wax seals, or calligraphed addresses can all add pizzazz to your envelope, as well as extra dollars to your total bill.

 On the topic of envelopes, be sure to think about how you want to address your wedding invitations.
 If you love the look of beautiful, hand-lettered calligraphy and want to make sure your guests’ envelopes arrive with their names artfully presented, then be sure to earmark money in your budget for this extra cost, which can run anywhere from $2 to $5 per envelope.